 A good CV for any industry is a clean one-page sell sheet with a well-designed format, strong action-oriented language, and excellent use of keywords and accomplishments.
 To break this down for an accounts officer, however, a good CV involves writing a solid, value-oriented professional summary followed by a bulleted list of your searchable key skills, your work history, and your education.

 Your CV should include terms employers look for, describing your experience with accounts payable and spotlighting your proudest moments.
-Check our accounts officer CV sample, or if you’d like to have a go at creating your own, try our step-by-step CV builder.
+Check our accounts officer CV sample, or if you’d like to have a go at creating your own, try our step-by-step CV maker.
 With industry-specific text examples, there’s no writing needed to create your perfect CV.

 Although computer skills are essential for an accounts officer, don’t go overboard.
 Keep them minimal and peppered into your skill keywords, with mentions of the most important skills in your professional summary and throughout your work history.
 If you can show yourself using these technical capabilities on a daily basis to create a positive outcome, it’s even better; this changes your savvy from a flat list of skills to active talent that improves your value as an employee.